 Any exhibitor or attendant giving annoyance or using insulting language to the judge or official, shall be liable to have his or her exhibits disqualified and/ or be expelled from the grounds at the order of the Disputes Committee.

 No one is allowed in the exhibition building prior to 9:00 am other than exhibitors or stewards.
-The building shall be cleared at 5:00pm Sunday and re-opened shortly after to allow for exhibitors to collect their exhibits and prize money.
+The building shall be cleared at 5:00pm Sunday and all prize money will be paid via EFT.

 All possible care will be taken with exhibits; however no responsibility will be incurred by the society.
 All exhibits are to be collected Sunday 5 pm to 6pm (with the exception of Photographs).

 Trade displays may be accepted on payment of the designated fee.

 The Showmen’s Guild of S.A. has been granted sideshow rights, and owners of Sideshows must contact the Secretary of that Guild for space to exhibit.
 All sideshow Proprietors must carry adequate Public Liability Insurance.
 The society accepts no responsibility for any accident sustained on sideshows.